-Keyword searching is the default of our (and most) search interface(s).
-Use it when you're not quite sure what your looking for, or when you want to survey the libraries' holdings on one or several topics.
+Keyword searching is the default in QuickSearch and in most search interfaces.
+Use it when you're not quite sure what your looking for, or when you want to survey the libraries' holdings on one or more topics.

-Most authors are searched last name first, e.g.: Bourdieu Pierre.
+Most authors are searched last name first, e.g.: Bassani Giorgio.

-A few medieval authors are searched by first name, e.g.: Christine de Pisan.
+A few medieval authors are searched by first name, e.g.: Dante Alighieri.

-Author and Work as Subject, e.g.: Leiris Michel Age d'Homme
+Author and Work as Subject, e.g.: Eco Umberto Nome della rosa

-Note: The catalog displays the location of the book, film or other item, its call number, and its status (circulating/non-circulating):
+Note: The catalog displays location of book, film or other item, its call number and its status (circulating/non-circulating):